Online monotone density estimation and log-optimal calibration: Numerical experiments

-For each model, we generate sample paths of length $n=1000$ and track the cumulative log-likelihood $-\mathcal L(f,t)$.
-Figure~\ref{fig:combined_fig} reports the average trajectories over $B=50$ independent replications, comparing the OG and EA algorithms with two benchmarks: the true density $q$ and the offline Grenander estimator $\tilde f_n^{\mle}$ computed in hindsight.
+Figure~\ref{fig:combined_fig} reports the resulting cumulative log-likelihood trajectories.
 As expected, the offline Grenander estimator is optimistic and attains the largest cumulative likelihood.
-Both online methods closely track the true density, while the EA algorithm typically exhibits smaller regret relative to the offline Grenander than the OG algorithm, indicating better finite-sample adaptivity.
+Both online procedures closely track the true density, while EA typically exhibits smaller regret relative to the offline Grenander benchmark, indicating improved finite-sample adaptivity.
 This difference is most pronounced in the linear model, where the monotone structure is relatively mild; in the remaining settings, the two methods behave similarly.